lattemint/Beluga_csv_editor/README_EN.md

 ## Highlights

-- **Byte fidelity**: cells you don't touch are written back exactly, quotes and line endings included (131 real mod files verified byte-for-byte)
+- **Byte fidelity**: cells you don't touch are written back exactly, quotes and line endings included
 - **Multi-tab**: same-named files are disambiguated by mtime / size / source path
 - **External-change detection**: disk state is checked before saving; if another program changed the file, you get a prompt instead of a silent overwrite
 - **Backup**: the current on-disk contents are saved to `.bak` before saving